Philadelphia Off the Beaten Path

 Germantown White House

+Visiting the Germantown White House (aka the Deshler-Morris House) is a step back in time to the years when Philadelphia was the US capital.
 During the 1793 yellow fever pandemic, George Washington and his family fled the city to the Germantown countryside where they took up residence.
-The president liked it so much that he returned the following year for vacation and even held meetings here with his Cabinet.
+The president liked it so much that he returned the following year for vacation and even held Cabinet meetings here.

-I lived in Philly all these years and never heard of these places.
+1. I lived in Philly all these years and never heard of these places.
 I love it 🥰.
 More places to explore this summer.